 These service providers generally help us by:

 Some of the service providers are located overseas.
-This means we may disclose personal information to overseas providers who are located in Fiji, South Africa, and the United States.
+This means we may disclose personal information to overseas providers who are located in Fiji, the Philippines, India, Japan and the United States.

 We also share personal information with other companies within the iSelect group for the purposes we’ve already mentioned.